JoelRamireddy/5fish/README.md

 createZip(Args) takes an array with the first element being the name of the zip file to be created and the remaining elements being the program ID's to be included, and then triggers.
 It then starts a number of synchronus downloads equal to the max provided by the API, which is currently 2.

 The get_json_file program downloads the json file from GRN's API that coresponds to the ID.
 The program then uses a prefix attached to the ID to find which kind of file to download.
-Currenty only GRN audio files are supported, but the foudnation to allow other types of file downloads is there.
+Currenty only GRN audio files are supported, but the foundation to allow other types of file downloads is there.

 From here the get_zip_file or get_mp3_file event is trigered depending on if the file downloads as a zip of multiple files or a single mp3.
 The files are formated to be a zip with the .json file in the program directory.
 On finishing, each ansynchronus event will trigger the next one in line.